 Crowdfunding is Free to Launch

-How to Raise Funds from Crowdfunding
+How to Raise Funds from Crowdfunding in India?

-Choose The Right Crowdfunding Portal
+Choose the Right Crowdfunding Platform

-This is the major glitch where most of the crowdfunding projects fail in India and the project creator never realizes it.
-As crowdfunding is very niche stage in India, it is very important for portals to help project creator in creating projects and help them to shape their project for an Indian audience.
+This is the major step where most of the crowdfunding projects fail in India and the project creator never realizes it.
+As crowdfunding is a very niche stage in India, it is very important for crowdfunding platforms to help project creators in creating projects and help them to shape their projects for an Indian audience.
 Choose your crowdfunding portal wisely.
-Every crowdfunding portal in India takes a different approach for projects.
-Do little research on all the portals.
-Talk with some portals, regarding your project and find out which portal fits perfectly for you.

-This is the most important factor which most of the people in India forget.
-Most of the people see Kickstarter and create crowdfunding project, thinking that they'll get millions overnight, which is never true.
 Entrepreneurs need to understand the mentality and psychology of Indians, compared to other nations.
 Indians love giving.
 We give millions and billions of rupees every year in temples and charity but when it comes to lending a hundred rupees to some person we think thousand times.
-That is where your crowdfunding video and description plays a vital role in raising funds from them.
+That is where your crowdfunding video and description play a vital role in raising funds from them.

-Most of the people judge a crowdfunding project by just seeing the video.
-Make your crowdfunding video short and simple.
-Don't add fancy 3D imaging graphics or VFX in the video.
-Neither adds too much animation in it.
-Keep it to the point, make it clear.
 Remember, your end result from this video is money, not entertainment.
 Show your product, show yourself, your team, your workspace, your past work, and tell why someone should fund you or what change your project is going to make in society.
 This helps to build trust for the contributor.

 Project Description

 A dedicated investor would never be investing in your project without knowing in detail about it.
-It is suggested to a keep long description, as the one who is going to give a large amount of money to a stranger will surely want to read everything.
-Create a graphic picture which shows your product, your rewards, your timeline when you'll deliver me rewards and most importantly, your product specification.
+It is suggested to keep long description, as the one who is going to give a large amount of money to a stranger will surely want to read everything.

 Rewards

-You need to understand that in India, most of the target audience is middle class.
-Nobody will be willing to give their more than 5% of monthly salary unless you're giving them something cool in return.
 Only rich people will give your project above Rs 5-10K and that if you're giving them a customized product or something special in return.
 You need to consider giving a special reward gift in return which provides them emotional value.
 For example, you can give them your product with a celebrity's signature or better, help them meet the celebrity.

 PR (Public Relation)